Fractionally Charged Vortices at Superconductor-Chern Insulator Interfaces

-The Abelian Higgs model can be regarded as a relativistic generalization of the Ginzburg-Landau theory, allowing for electrically neutral vortex solutions~\cite{nielsen1973vortex}.
-It has been known for some time that the inclusion of a Chern-Simons (CS) term in the Abelian Higgs model alters these vortices by giving them a topological charge~\cite{paul1986charged}, which becomes fractional in the case of Cooper pairs~\cite{hong1990multivortex}.
+These vortices are well understood in GL theory~\cite{abrikosov1957magnetic,sandier2008vortices,de2018superconductivity} and in its relativistic counterpart, the Abelian Higgs model, where they are electrically neutral~\cite{nielsen1973vortex}.
+In $(2+1)$ dimensions, however, adding a Chern-Simons (CS) term qualitatively changes their properties by endowing vortices with electric charge~\cite{paul1986charged}.
+In SC contexts, where the matter field represents Cooper pairs, this induced charge can even become fractional~\cite{hong1990multivortex}.

-In this Letter, we propose how to realize such vortices in condensed-matter systems, namely at an interface between a type-II $s$-wave SC and an integer quantum Hall (QH) system.
-Over the past years, several experiments have realized such interfaces by coupling superconductors to quantum Hall states~\cite{amet2016supercurrent,lee2017inducing,zhao2020interference,gul2022andreev,hatefipour2022induced,vignaud2023evidence} or quantum anomalous Hall systems~\cite{uday2024}.
-Specifically, we show that the effective theory describing such interfaces contains two coupled Abelian Higgs fields, corresponding to the paired electrons at the SC-QH interface, as well as an emergent CS term.
-The latter gives rise to a topological contribution to the photon mass and a topological charge for the vortices at the interface.
+In this Letter, we propose a condensed-matter realization of charged vortices at the interface between a type-II $s$-wave SC and a $C=1$ Chern insulator (CI), i.e., quantum anomalous Hall phase.
+While recent experimental progress has successfully coupled superconductors to both quantum Hall states \cite{amet2016supercurrent,lee2017inducing,zhao2020interference,gul2022andreev,hatefipour2022induced,vignaud2023evidence} and quantum anomalous Hall systems \cite{uday2024}, the specific vortex dynamics at these interfaces remain largely unexplored.
+We demonstrate that the low-energy interface theory is governed by two coupled Abelian-Higgs fields representing interfacial Cooper-pair dynamics, along with an emergent CS term originated from the CI sector.

-The change in the photon mass modifies the magnetic penetration depth, thus increasing the flux lattice period and effectively driving a transition between type-II and type-I superconductivity at the interface.
-Moreover, the CS term imparts a fractional charge to the vortices at the interface, in such a way that vortices emerge in quadruplets, each of which carries the charge of a Cooper pair.
-This distinguishes these vortices from both conventional superconducting vortices and those governed by the standard CS term in the Abelian Higgs model.
+The CS term generates a topological photon mass that renormalizes the effective penetration depth, allowing the interface to be tuned between type-II and type-I regimes.
+Moreover, the CS term endows vortices with a fractional electric charge of $e/2$, favoring four-vortex bound clusters whose total charge equals that of a Cooper pair.
+This distinguishes the interfacial vortices from both conventional superconducting vortices and those in the standard CS Abelian-Higgs model.